zer0Kerbal/MIR/readme.md

 > [DECQ Link](https://forum.kerbalspaceprogram.com/index.php?/topic/79479-energia-project-v15a-mir-v4/&do=findComment&comment=3802379) "Do what you want with him."
 >
 > [DECQ Link](https://forum.kerbalspaceprogram.com/index.php?/topic/79479-energia-project-v15a-mir-v4/&do=findComment&comment=3939818) "It's okay if you have the urge to accept this and publish, you are free to do so."

 #### Original (0) - Author: [`DECQ`][decq] and [`Dragon01`][dragon01]

 > Forum: [Thread][MOD:0:thread] - Download: [Dropbox][MOD:0:dnload] - Source: [Dropbox][MOD:0:source]
 > License: [![License][LIC:0:shd]][LIC:0:url]
 >
 > This project used models, textures and configs from [BobCat][bobcat]'s [Soviet Pack 2.0](https://forum.kerbalspaceprogram.com/index.php?/topic/22749-*/) with permission.
+>
+> [BobCat Link](https://forum.kerbalspaceprogram.com/index.php?/topic/79479-energia-project-v15a-mir-v4/&do=findComment&comment=3939818) "It's okay if you have the urge to accept this and publish, you are free to do so."

 <!-- ---